What Is Your Greatest Weakness in a Job Interview

 Short answer: Pick a genuine weakness that is not essential to the job, explain how you discovered it, describe the concrete steps you’re taking to improve, and share measurable progress.
 Doing this shows self-awareness, ownership, and a growth mindset—qualities hiring managers value across markets and cultures.

-This post will cover why interviewers ask about weaknesses, the exact framework I use with clients to craft honest, strategic answers, how to tailor your response to different roles and international contexts, and practical rehearsal techniques that turn an uncomfortable question into an advantage.
-As an Author, HR and L&D Specialist, and Career Coach who helps globally mobile professionals integrate career ambition with international life, I’ll provide practical templates, coaching tips, and resource suggestions so you walk into every interview confident and prepared.
+This post covers why interviewers ask about weaknesses, the exact framework I use with clients to craft honest, strategic answers, how to tailor your response to different roles and international contexts, and practical rehearsal techniques that turn an uncomfortable question into an advantage.
+As an author, HR & L&D specialist, and career coach supporting globally mobile professionals, I’ll provide practical templates, coaching tips, and resource suggestions so you walk into every interview confident and prepared.

 My main message: this question isn’t a trap—when answered well it becomes a leadership moment.
 Treat it as an opportunity to map your development, demonstrate emotional intelligence, and show how you’ll continue to deliver value.